Table of Contents

 The packaging should be able to perform its duty of protecting the products and conveying the message of the brand.

 Regardless of the structure you choose for your packaging, the key is to keep dimensions as minimal as possible to save materials and keep products adequately protected.

-Here are some of the most common minimalist packaging structures:
+Here are some of the most popular minimalist packaging styles:

 Tuck end boxes